jhanmtl/synthetic-data-frontend/README.md

-frontend of a synthetic training data generation pipeline.

-feeds into the training pipeline of customized SSD object-detection model for target tracking aboard an autonomous drone
+Frontend of a synthetic training data generation pipeline.
+Feeds into the training pipeline of customized SSD object-detection model for target tracking aboard an autonomous drone

 Written in React and laid out with Material-Ui